nus-cs2103-AY2021S2/tp/docs/DeveloperGuide.md

 1. Dealing with missing/corrupted data files

-   1. Test case: Delete the data file which is saved at the same folder as the jar file.
+   1. Test case: Delete the data file which is saved at the same folder as the jar file.<br>
       Expected: PlanIt launches with sample data loaded, and creates a new data file.

-   1. Test case: Remove an attribute of a task, or fill in an attribute with the wrong format.
+   1. Test case: Remove an attribute of a task, or fill in an attribute with the wrong format.<br>
       Expected: PlanIt launches with an empty list.